Define where the pipeline should find input data and save output data.

 type: string

-These correspond to screening of different groups of 'how well-defined' clusters are.
+Levels of strictness correspond to screening different groups of 'how well-defined' clusters are.
 For example, loose will include screening for 'poorly defined' clusters (e.g. saccharides), relaxed for partially present clusters (e.g. certain types of NRPS), whereas strict will screen for well-defined clusters such as Ketosynthases.

 You can see the rules for the levels of strictness here.